Weekly public discourses given at Kali Mandir Ramakrishna Ashram are available as Podcast and on Youtube.

 Born in Vienna, Austria, Elizabeth Usha Harding lived most of her adult life in Laguna Beach, California.
 In her professional career, she worked as a journalist covering the computer software industry.
 Usha has been a devotee of Sri Ramakrishna since 1970.
 She authored a book entitled Kali, the Black Goddess of Dakshineswar and was instrumental founding Kali Mandir in 1995.
 Since she retired from working as a journalist, she has dedicated her life full time to work for the Divine Mother Kali.

-Pranab Ghosal is a pujari (priest) of the famous Dakshineswar Kali Temple in Kolkatta, where Sri Ramakrishna Paramahamsa lived, worshiped and taught.
-Pranabji has come eighteen times to Kali.
+Pranab Ghosal is a priest of the famous Dakshineswar Kali Temple in Kolkatta, where Sri Ramakrishna Paramahamsa lived, worshiped and taught.
 Pranab received initiation from a direct disciple of Holy Mother Sri Sarada Devi.
 Pranab assisted the late Sri Haradhan Chakraborti, Dakshinewar head priest, in performed the prana-pratishtan (awakening/consecration ceremony) of Sri Ma Dakshieswari Kali in 1993, thus helping to start Kali Mandir.
-He has come to Laguna Beach eighteen times to worship Ma and train Kali Mandir pujaris.
+He has come to Laguna Beach ninteen times to worship Ma and train Kali Mandir pujaris.
 He remains a vital link between Kali Mandir and the Dakshineswar Temple.